burrisd/Novation-SL-MKIII/README.md

 The bonus for you is that you can participate in the direction of the project.
 That's not to say everyone will get what they want.
-Even if you ultimately decide to do your own approach, there will be invaluable assistance in reviewing how this driver works with the Remore API.
+Even if you ultimately decide to do your own approach, there will be invaluable assistance in reviewing how this driver works with the Remote API.